KenN7/kenn7.github.io/content/algo/project_and_coding_problems.md

 ## Introduction

-You should solve some problems from [Advent Of Code](https://adventofcode.com/) 2021 edition.
+You should solve some problems from [Advent Of Code](https://adventofcode.com/) 2022 edition (starting december 1).
 Advent Of Code is an advent calendar for coding exercises, each day of december, a new problem is unlocked and available for solving.
 Each problem has 2 levels, in order to get a double *gold* star, you need to solve both levels of the problem.

-In groups of $n$ student you should get at least $5 \cdot n$ double gold stars (with $ 0 < n \leq 3$).
+In groups of $n$ student you should get at least $7 \cdot n$ double gold stars (with $ 0 < n \leq 3$).

-Those exercises account for 20% of your final grade.
+Those exercises account for 30% of your final grade.

 ## Submission